 Mix all the ingredients in a blender and serve cold, preferably without sweetening the mixture.

 Ingredients (12 units)

 - 2 cups of oat flour or almond flour;

 - 2 teaspoons of matcha powder;

 - 1 ½ cup of coconut milk or almond milk;

 - ½ cup coconut oil.

-Mix the oat flour, the baking powder, the salt and the Matcha powder in a little bowl.
-In another recipient, mix the honey, the milk, and the coconut oil.
-After, incorporate the dry ingredients into the liquids, adding gradually.
-Place the batter in separate muffin cases and bake in the oven for 30 minutes at 350ºF (180ºC).
+Mix the dry ingredients (oat flour, the baking powder, the salt and matcha powder ) in a bowl.
+In a separate bowl, mix the wet ingredients (honey, milk, and coconut oil).
+Slowly mix the dry ingredients into the wet ingredients until well-combined.
+Pour the batter into separate muffin baking tin and bake for 30 minutes at 350ºF (180ºC).